HIV Testing Directory

 HIV tests are used to determine if a person has been infected with HIV and to monitor HIV disease.
 Tests for HIV include rapid tests and RNA tests.
 Follow the links below to find WebMD's comprehensive coverage about how screening for HIV works, what each test involves, and much more.

-Several types of tests can check your blood or body fluids to see if you're infected with HIV.
+Several types of tests can check your blood or other body fluids to see if you're infected with HIV.

 Pregnancy and HIV Testing